PlayStation Camera: Compatible games

 The PlayStation 4 system menu supports motion controls and voice commands via the PlayStation Camera (the latter is supported using any microphone).

 PlayStation VR

 Since the release of PlayStation VR virtual reality headset on October 13, 2016 the PlayStation Camera is used as a major component of the PlayStation VR system.
 The camera detects LEDs embedded in the headset for the purposes of motion tracking.
 A USB dongle is required for the camera to be used on the PlayStation 5.
+This dongle was freely available from Sony directly, provided the user could supply the serial number of their VR breakout box, but as of Nov.
+26, 2024 this adapter will no longer be provided by Sony, although third-party options also exist.